Stream processing beyond streaming data

 What you'll learn

-Stephan Ewen is CTO and co-founder at Ververica where he leads the development of the stream processing platform based on open source Apache Flink.
-He is also a PMC member and one of the original creators of Apache Flink.
-Before working on Apache Flink, Stephan worked on in-memory databases, query optimization, and distributed systems.
-He holds a Ph.D. from the Berlin University of Technology.
+Stephan Ewen is a cofounder and chief technology officer at Ververica, where he leads the development of the stream processing platform based on open source Apache Flink.
+He’s also a PMC member and one of the original creators of Apache Flink.
+Previously, Stephan worked on in-memory databases, query optimization, and distributed systems.
+He holds a PhD from the Berlin University of Technology.

 Leave a Comment or Question